zzgsdddz/FACT2023/README.md

 ```
 Please see the `train_pcbm.py` file for the arguments / where the models are saved.

-For the Audio PCBM, the transformer model can be trained using the following script:
+For the Audio PCBM, the ResNet PCBM can be trained using the above script by passing "resnet34" as the backbone-name argument.
+The transformer model can be trained using the following script:
 ```
 python3 transformer TODO
 ```